BalzacBRR/pdsnd_github/README.md

 Bikeshare

 ### Description
-Bikeshare is python script that allows a user to retrieve statics on customer usage for a bikeshare company.
+Bikeshare_BMR.py is python script that allows a user to retrieve statics on customer usage for a bikeshare company.

 ### Files used